cborchert/5sg/readme.md

 While partial hydration of svelte components is on the roadmap, svelte components are not yet being hydrated (so click handlers and interactive bits won't work).
 This is intentional -- we want to make sure that we're not sending extra stuff to the front end since our goal is to respect the end user's data consumption as much as possible.

+For the moment, this means svelte files should be treated as PRESENTATIONAL components, or templates, if you will.

 ## Introduction

 5SG (working title) is a static site generator boiler plate made for simplicity.
 It works like this: